samtgarson/vueport/README.md

 # Vueport
 >Single file components and SSR for Rails with Vue JS and Webpack

+⚠️ **This gem is not actively maintained!**
+There still doesn't seem to be a good solution for running SSR for Vue (like [react_on_rails](https://github.com/shakacode/react_on_rails) provides for React).

+If I were to build this gem again, I would probably use something like [mini_racer](https://github.com/rubyjs/mini_racer) to render the Vue components on the same server, as opposed to introducing an HTTP request and infra overhead.
+If anyone still uses this gem and wants to do that work, it should be relatively straight forward by modifying the [Renderer class](https://github.com/samtgarson/vueport/blob/master/lib/vueport/renderer.rb#L30).

 [![CircleCI](https://img.shields.io/circleci/project/github/samtgarson/vueport/master.svg)](https://circleci.com/gh/samtgarson/vueport) [![Gem Version](https://img.shields.io/gem/v/vueport.svg)](https://rubygems.org/gems/vueport) [![Gem Downloads](https://img.shields.io/gem/dt/vueport.svg)](https://rubygems.org/gems/vueport)

 Vueport provides your Rails app with a modern, componentized approach to UI development by using Webpack and Vue.js to enable single file, reactive components rendered on the server and the client and seamless integration with your Rails views.